erojasfredini/jaMAL/README.md

 # jaMAL
-Just Another MyAnimeList (jaMAL) is a portable C# library for .NET, Windows Phone, and Windows Store to communicate with [MyAnimeList.net](http://myanimelist.net/).
+Just Another MyAnimeList (jaMAL) is a portable C# library for .NET, Windows Phone, and Windows Store to communicate with [MyAnimeList.net](http://myanimelist.net/) using the [MAL official API](http://myanimelist.net/modules.php?go=api).
 It supports query anime and manga from MyAnimeList.
 Manipulating the anime and manga list of one or more users; adding, removing and updating of the entries.
 Features a full asynchronous interface, automatic cache of data and an observable design thought for data easy binding.

 ### Supported Platforms